vadz/kevinlocke.name/_posts/2016-01-20-serving-pre-compressed-files-with-apache-multiviews.markdown

 #RemoveLanguage .br
 AddEncoding br .brotli

-# Allow .orig files to be considered for negotiation (without type or encoding)
-MultiviewsMatch Handlers
-AddHandler default-handler .orig

 # As an exception, send .tar.gz files as gzip type, not gzip encoding
 <FilesMatch ".+\.tar\.gz$">
     RemoveEncoding .gz